ismaRP/deamiDATE/readme.md

 Deamidation is calculated per experiment, and per protein in experiment.
 If any filtering of experiments or proteins is required, it is recommended this is done before running deamiDATE.

 *Note: only tested on UNIX*
+*Note 2: this fork version has been migrated to python3*

 ## Use:

-* You will need Python 2.7
+* You will need Python 3.7
 * You will need to install at least `numpy` and `pandas` (normally done with e.g. `pip install numpy`)

 1. Make `run.py` executable, e.g. `chmod +x run.py`